booch-nvidiacluster/nanoCluster/Documentation/Software.md

           Disks -> Add Partition -> 499GB | nanoCluster#SSD | Internal disk for use with Linux only (Ext4)<br>
           Disks -> Mount

-6. Copy the root file system to the SSD (you can ignore most of the warnings along the way).
+6. Copy the root file system to the SSD.
 Copy the SSD's PARTUUID for later use.
 ```
 cd /home/nano/Downloads/bootFromUSB
 ./copyRootToUSB.sh -p /dev/sda1